Low-maintenance dogs require occasional bathing and brushing.

 And with their gentle demeanors, the dogs don’t respond well to negative training or scolding.

-Cavaliers are nonshedding, hypoallergenic, and only require a bath and trim a few times yearly.
-That makes them about as low maintenance as it gets for grooming a longer-haired breed.
+Cavaliers are nonshedding and hypoallergenic.
+They only require a bath and trim a few times yearly, which makes them about as low-maintenance as grooming a longer-haired breed can be.

 To prevent painful mats and tangles, brush their coats out at least once weekly.